Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 5. Update the description if needed.
 6. Save the changes by **Save As**.

-::: tip
+::: tip Tip
-**Tip:** In case you altered a macro someone else had made, change the name too.
+In case you altered a macro someone else had made, change the name too.
 In this case you only have the option **Save as**.
 :::

 ## Save a Macro